lifedebugging/Lanchain/llm-template-translator-Langchain/llm-template-translator-Langchain/README.md

 This is a small translator project built using *langchain* to explore how prompt templates work.

-Instead of hardcoding translation logic, the behavio is defined using a *prompt template*.
+Instead of hardcoding translation logic, the behavior is defined using a *prompt template*.
 The same template can be reused for different languages and input just by changing variables.